TheBigStonk/APIForAWSTest/README.md

-# APIForAzureTest
+# APIForAWSTest
-API For Azure Test
+API For AWS Test
+I will add a better README I promise